Efficient in-situ generation of photon-memory entanglement in a nonlinear cavity

 \textit{Entanglement rate.} - We first analyze the entanglement rate of our experimental setup.
 Remote entanglement generation with separate photon pair source and quantum memory has demonstrated heralded entanglement rate up to 15.6 kHz \cite{lago-rivera_telecom-heralded_2021}, which is mainly limited by a low photon pair generation rate, high loss and signal photon storage inefficiency.
 Our in-situ scheme can circumvent the limitations of interface loss and storage inefficiency through directly coupling to memory.
-Furthermore, the entanglement rate $\sE_R$ takes into account the entanglement of higher excited states, so the performance of our setup can be faithfully quantified even the cavity is strongly driven.
+Furthermore, the entanglement rate $\sE_R$ takes into account the entanglement of highly excited modes, so the performance of our setup can be faithfully quantified even the cavity is strongly driven.

-In Fig.~\ref{fig:HE}(b) with a fixed coupling $G=0.3$ GHz, we show the entanglement rate at varying parametric drive $\lambda$ and cavity decay rate $\kappa$.
-The peak entanglement rate can reach as much as 50 MHz Ebits.
-For the example experimental parameters in Table.~\ref{tab1}, the entanglement rate with a $\lambda$=40 MHz is 30.3 MHz.
-This high Ebit rate is achieved when the cavity is driven just below the instability threshold, i.e. the white region in Fig.~4(b).
-We note that although the resonant frequency mode will be highly excited near the threshold, the time-bin mode that is addressed by usual time-resolved detectors contains much less than one photon on average, due to the contribution of the off-resonant frequency modes which are weakly excited.
+In Fig.~\ref{fig:HE}(a) with a fixed coupling $G^{\rm AFC}=G/\sqrt{F}=2\pi\times0.1$ GHz, we show the entanglement rate at varying parametric drive $\xi$ and cavity decay rate $\kappa$.
+The peak entanglement rate can reach as much as 85 MHz Ebits.
+For the example experimental parameters in Table.~\ref{tab1}, the entanglement rate at $\xi$=2$\pi\times$80 MHz (white dot) is 79 MHz.
+This high Ebit rate is achieved when the cavity is driven just below the instability threshold, that is the black region in Fig.~4.
+Although the resonant frequency mode will be highly excited near the threshold, the time-bin mode that is addressed by usual time-resolved detectors contains much less than one photon on average, due to the contribution of the off-resonant frequency modes which are weakly excited.
 This combination of in-situ generation and accounting the full structure of entanglement shows that our setup has the potential to achieve orders of magnitude higher rates than that of latest experiments in \cite{lago-rivera_telecom-heralded_2021, liu_heralded_2021}.